 The most common type of outdoor acoustic panels include a series of noise canceling or reducing panels useful for helping commercial and industrial companies maintain compliance with local and national noise ordinances.

-These barriers create quieter environments where people can work safely away from equipment noise or to enclose equipment to protect nearby workers from loud sounds.
+These panels create quieter environments where individuals can work safely away from equipment noise or to enclose equipment to protect nearby workers from loud sounds.

 For indoor applications, acoustic rooms may provide quiet spaces for people to meet or operate businesses without traffic noise, HVAC noise, or utility equipment interfering.